aidamanna/browsenator/README.md

 #### Browser versions

-##### Specify Chrome version

-You can specify the Chrome version you want to use:
+You can specify the browser version you want to use:

 ```ruby
 Browsenator.for(:chrome, remote: :browserstack, browser_version: '65.0')
 ```

-Check [capabilities](https://www.browserstack.com/automate/capabilities) in Browserstack to know which browser version to use.
+Check [capabilities](https://www.browserstack.com/automate/capabilities) in Browserstack to know which browser versions to use.

 #### Defaults